 Onfi for other types of seizures

-Onfi is currently FDA-approved to treat only seizures due to LGS.
-However, the drug may be used off-label to treat other types of epilepsy.
+Onfi is currently FDA approved to treat only seizures due to LGS.
+However, the drug may be prescribed off-label to treat other types of epilepsy.
 In countries besides the United States, Onfi is approved for treating different types of seizures than those caused by LGS.

 For example, Onfi may be used in adults with drug-refractory epilepsy (DRE).
-This condition occurs when medications don’t bring your seizures under control.
+This condition occurs when medications don’t help manage your seizures.

 If you have questions about using Onfi for other types of seizures, talk with your doctor.